OWL Privacy Policy

 - A salted bcrypt hash of the credential derived from your password (never the password itself).

-- Your public key (stored in the clear, used to encrypt data to you) and your password-encrypted private key (which we cannot decrypt).
+- Your public key (stored in the clear, used to encrypt data to you) and your password-encrypted private key.
+We cannot decrypt the latter with recovery disabled; provider-held recovery creates an explicit escrow path.

 - Web session tokens are stored only as SHA-256 hashes; verification and reset tokens are likewise stored hashed.